p2-inc/phasetwo-docs/blog/2026-06-30-starter-tier.md

 - **The same managed CockroachDB tier** powering our larger plans, in partnership with [Cockroach Labs](https://www.cockroachlabs.com/).
 - **All the regions we support** — pick whichever is closest to your users.

-The thing Starter doesn't ship with — and the reason it's priced where it is — is the resource ceiling.
-Starter is sized for early-stage production workloads and development environments; clusters built to handle hundreds of thousands of users or aggressive throughput should still pick one of our standard dedicated plans, where the resource envelope and SLA match those needs.
+Starter is built to be genuinely capable, with resource limits set where most early-stage teams actually need them — enough headroom for real production workloads and development environments.
+When you need more, our existing higher-capacity cluster offerings are ready for you.
+They've proven themselves capable for many teams pushing serious throughput, with a larger resource envelope and a matching SLA — and you can scale straight up from Starter into them without re-provisioning.

 ## Who it's for

 We built Starter for two specific shapes of team:

 1. **Teams ready to move past evaluation.** You've validated Phase Two on a free realm, you're getting close to a real launch, and you want to put your auth on its own infrastructure with a predictable monthly price.
-2. **Dev and staging environments.** You're already running a dedicated cluster in production and want a matching environment that doesn't blow up your bill.
+2. **Dev and staging environments.** You're already running a dedicated cluster in production and want a matching environment that doesn't double your bill.
 Starter is intentionally priced so a team can comfortably run a cluster-per-environment without thinking twice.

-If your use case is large or mission-critical from day one, our [standard dedicated plans](/pricing) remain the right choice.
+If your use case is large or mission-critical from day one, our [higher-capacity clusters](/pricing) remain the right choice.
 Starter is the on-ramp, not the destination — and clusters scale up from Starter into the larger tiers without a re-provision.

 ## Try it for 30 days, free